 1. Participants will be a large, nationally representative sample Scottish general public

 3. Not be registered organ donors when they receive the questionnaire

 Target number of participants

-We aim to recruit 2260 participants.
-After accounting for low response rates and pre-existing registered organ donors, we need to distribute 14,520 questionnaires to obtain this sample size.
+The aim is to recruit 2260 participants.
+After accounting for low response rates and pre-existing registered organ donors, 14,520 questionnaires need to be distributed to obtain this sample size.

 Participant exclusion criteria

 2. Actively withdraw from study

 Trial participating centre

 University of Stirling

 University of Stirling (UK)